This 2020 study subject was antimicrobial activity of sulforaphane:

 - What caused Subject 4’s 872% increased response when the sulforaphane dose increased 392%?

-5. Findings of sulforaphane in 11 g broccoli powder not reaching the colon may not apply to 65 g broccoli sprouts due to mass and quantity differences.
+Findings of sulforaphane in 11 g broccoli powder not reaching the colon may not apply to twice-daily 65.5 g microwaved broccoli sprouts due to mass and quantity differences.
 Broccoli sprouts definitely pass into the colon, like any other fibrous vegetable.
 Unhydrolyzed products are hydrolyzed by microflora there.

 I create sulforaphane from broccoli sprouts shortly before eating them, and don’t depend on metabolism after the stomach to produce isothiocyanates.
-These findings may assist with that effort.
+Did this study’s findings assist with that effort?